Viaggio italiano

-Viaggio Italiano is Andrea Bocelli's third studio album and first classical album.
+Viaggio italiano ("Italian Trip") is Italian tenor Andrea Bocelli's third studio album and first classical album.

-The album features some of the most popular opera arias and Neapolitan songs of all time, such as Nessun Dorma, O Sole Mio and la Donna è Mobile.
+The album features some of the most popular opera arias and Neapolitan songs of all time, such as "Nessun dorma", 'O sole mio" and "La donna è mobile".
 Although released only in Italy in 1996, it sold close to 300,000 copies.
 Bocelli later received the ECHO Klassik "Best seller of the year" award for the album, after its international release, in 1997.